Universality for free fermions and the local Weyl law for semiclassical Schr\"odinger operators: Semiclassical techniques for Schrödinger operators

 \end{enumerate} \end{defn}

 This section is devoted to the foundational techniques and results that allow us to study the spectrum of $H_{\hbar}$ as $\hbar\to 0$.
-Subsection \ref{sec:first-trace-estim} is relatively elementary: we use operator bracketing and \emph{Agmon estimates} to prove that, when $(M,V)$ satisfies \ref{hyp:weak}, the spectrum of $H_{\hbar}$ below $M$ consists of a finite number of finite multiplicity eigenvalues, and that the eigenfunctions tend very quickly to zero in the forbidden region $\{V>M\}$.
-We use this in Subsection \ref{sec:replacement} to prove a \emph{replacement principle}: we can replace $V$ on $\{V>M\}$ so that it satisfies \ref{hyp:strong}.
+Subsection \ref{sec:first-trace-estim} is relatively elementary: we use operator bracketing and \emph{Agmon estimates} to prove that, when $(\mu,V)$ satisfies \ref{hyp:weak}, the spectrum of $H_{\hbar}$ below $\mu$ consists of a finite number of eigenvalues, and that the eigenfunctions tend very quickly to zero in the forbidden region $\{V>\mu\}$.
+This is used in Subsection \ref{sec:replacement} to prove a \emph{replacement principle}; we can change $V$ on $\{V>M\}$ so that it satisfies \ref{hyp:strong}.
 Then, in Subsection \ref{sec:pseud-oper}, we introduce semiclassical pseudodifferential operators and Fourier Integral Operators.
-They are a priori suited to \ref{hyp:strong}, but thanks to the replacement principle, we are able to relax the conditions on $V$.
-Under \ref{hyp:weak}, the output is Proposition \ref{prop:propagator_rem_Cinf} expresses rapidly oscillating functions of $H_{\hbar}$ of the form
+They are a priori suited to the stronger assumptions~\ref{hyp:strong}, but thanks to the replacement principle, we can relax the conditions on $V$ in the forbidden region Then, under \ref{hyp:weak}, Proposition \ref{prop:propagator_rem_Cinf} expresses rapidly oscillating functions of $H_{\hbar}$ of the form

-for a (fixed) small $\tau>0$ and $\vartheta \in C^\infty_c(\R)$ supported in $(-\infty, M)$, as an integral operator up to a small remainder in $C^{\infty}$ kernel topology.
+for a (fixed) small $\tau>0$ and $\vartheta \in C^\infty_c(\R)$ supported in $(-\infty, M)$, as an integral operator up to a small remainder in $C^{\infty}$-kernel topology.
 This will be our main tool to prove the results of Section~\ref{sec:main-results}.